 Hours: Monday through Friday 8:30 a.m. to 4:00 p.m.

-Throughout the month of June 2020, the Library building is closed but with a limited staff working in the building or from home to continue to help you remotely with most needs.
+Throughout the summer 2020, the Library building is closed but with a limited staff working in the building or from home to continue to help you remotely with most needs.

 Faculty and students: Need books?
 Email the library to make an appointment to come in or meet us at the door to get books, make copies, check out loanable technology, or use a computer.
 Library visitors are asked to wear masks, keep 6 feet apart, and wipe down areas of use afterward.